It is possible to use NDB Cluster in multi-master replication, including circular replication between a number of NDB Clusters.

 CHANGE MASTER TO statement also

 takes a comma-separated list of server IDs and causes events

 originating from the corresponding servers to be ignored.
 For more

 information, see Section 126.96.36.199, “CHANGE MASTER TO Syntax”, and

 Section 188.8.131.52, “SHOW SLAVE STATUS Syntax”.
 For information about how

 this option intereacts with the

-see Section 18.6.8, “Implementing Failover with MySQL Cluster Replication”.
+see Section 18.6.8, “Implementing Failover with NDB Cluster Replication”.